Endangered Species Act of 1973: Cost

 American burying beetle "species status assessment" was published in 2019.

 In 1988, the 1973 Act was amended in several ways, including the creation of a new section.
 Titled, "Annual Cost Analysis by the Fish and Wildlife Service," Section 18 requires that the Secretary of the Interior "shall submit to the Congress an annual report covering the preceding fiscal year."
 The report is to entail a list "on a species by species basis of all reasonably identifiable" expenditures made by the federal government and additionally by states.
 As of January 2025, annual reports beginning in 1989 through 2020 are accessible in pdf format via this page on the agency's website: "Endangered and Threatened Species Expenditures Reports."

 The 2020 fiscal year report entailed many pages of tabulations.
 One such list organized the species from the greatest to the least annual expenditures.
 Chinook Salmon of Puget Sound was at the top of the list: $62 million.
 All but one of the 26 highest ranked species are fish that live, at least part of their lives, in freshwater habitats.
 The one exception is also aquatic, but confined to marine waters and thus administered by the National Oceanic and Atmospheric Administration.
 This is the North Atlantic right whale.
 A reptile first shows up on the list as species rank 27.
 It is the desert tortoise, and its recovery actions entailed $8 million in 2020.
 Next comes the manatee and soon thereafter the first birds: northern spotted owl and red-cockaded woodpecker.
 Those were also in the $8 million range.
 The grizzly bear is ranked 46, and it is in the $4 million range.
 The first insect, Oregon silverspot butterfly is 139th on the list; its 2020 expenses were $737 thousand.
 The American burying beetle is the next insect, at $673 thousand.
 Costs escalated for the beetle when "experimental populations" were initiated in new locations beginning in 2011.

-One has to scroll down to the 159th highest annual expenditure in order to find the first plant.
-It is a keystone species of coastal waters that provides expansive ecosystem services: seagrass.
-Immediately following the seagrass is American crocodile and California condor.
-All three are just under $600 thousand apiece.
+The first plant on the list, seagrass, is the 159th highest annual expenditure.
+It is a keystone species of coastal waters that provides expansive ecosystem services.
+Following is the American crocodile and California condor.
+Each of the three species are priced under $600 thousand.